grandtheft-spaceship/completeDevGuideGo_udemy/notes.md

   * map
 * We can "extend" a **base type** and add some extra functionality to it
   * `type deck []string`
-    * Here, we are going to create a new *type*, called `deck` that will essentially be a slice of strings
+    * Here, we are going to create a new *type*, called `deck`, that will essentially be a `slice` of type `string`
-    * This tells Go we want to create an slice of strings and add a bunch of functions specifically made to work with it
+    * This tells Go we want to create a `slice` of type `string` and add a bunch of functions specifically made to work with it
 * Functions with `deck` as a *receiver*
   * A function with a receiver is like a *method* - a function that belongs to an *instance*
 * This is a common pattern that is used in a lot of Go programs